 • St-Germain: A sweet, slightly bitter, and aromatic liqueur made from fresh elderflower blossoms.
 Delicately floral and silky, it adds complexity and body and sweetness to the drink without overpowering the flavor.

-• Elderflower tonic: Flavored with elderflower extract, elderflower tonic adds effervescence, florality, and sweetness to the gin cocktail.
+• Elderflower tonic: Flavored with elderflower extract, this adds effervescence, florality, and sweetness.
 Find it at many liquor stores, specialty grocers, and online retailers.
-For the best taste, look for brands that use natural ingredients and avoid artificial sweeteners or flavors, like Fever-Tree or Fentimans.
-Or, for a drink that's a little less sweet substitute with conventional tonic water.

 • Garnish and serve: To garnish, slide one thinly sliced orange wheel and 1 thinly sliced lime wheel down the side of the glass.
 Cheers!Two eternal sunshine gin cocktails with orange and lime wheels floating in ice.